Skip to main content

 With so much overlap in the symptoms, it’s easy to confuse colds and allergies.
 But we'll help you figure it out.

-Take our quiz: Cold or Seasonal Allergies
+Take our quiz: Cold or seasonal allergies

-Treating colds and allergies
+Treating allergies vs. colds

 You might wonder if allergy medications can help with cold symptoms, and vice versa.
 Some over-the-counter (OTC) medicines overlap and can be used for both.
 There are plenty of options to treat symptoms related to allergies, including antihistamines, decongestants, and nasal sprays.